dion-/autonomous-fuzzy-testing-poc/README.md

 E2E Property-Based testing library

 #### Why?
-This kind of testing can hit hard to reach corners of the app.
+Hit hard-to-reach corners of the app.
-The promise: small amount of test code for large amount of coverage
+Small amount of test code for large amount of coverage.

 #### Failures can be hard to interpret
 Use LLM agent to interpret failure and code changes to diagnose issues and suggest fixes